 10.30am – lamb feeding (seasonal, only available when the lambs are small/young)

 12 noon – donkey feeding or pony brushing.

 3.00pm – donkey feeding or pony brushing.

 4.00pm – calf feeding

 After all the animals have been stroked, brushed and fed you can play, dig and build in the giant sandpit, race with your pals on the pedal tractors and play hide and seek in the straw maze.

-There’s also plenty of fun to be had outside, from racing around the track on our pedal go-karts, maybe climbing up to the skies on the spider’s net to testing your skills on the wooden agility course.
+There’s also plenty of fun to be had outside, from racing around the track on our pedal go-karts, maybe climbing up to the skies on the spider’s net.

 Tractor rides with Farmer Chris are a great way to find out about the goings-ons of a working farm and see how it changes through the seasons.

 Please note that during term time, tractor rides for the public do not start until 2.15pm as before then Farmer Chris is busy with school and other pre-booked group visits.

 After all that, there are lots of picnic tables scattered around the park for you to relax and enjoy your picnic or something light from our own small café.